19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (14) A determination, an approval under subsection (10) of a determination or the issue of a certificate shall not preclude the exercise of any power by the Authority or the Minister under this Act or the relevant Act applicable to the pertinent financial institution.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Certificate of transfer

-30AAX\.—(1) If the Minister approves a determination, he shall, as soon as practicable, issue a certificate of transfer, which shall come into effect on the date specified by him in the certificate.
+67\.—(1) If the Minister approves a determination, he shall, as soon as practicable, issue a certificate of transfer, which shall come into effect on the date specified by him in the certificate.

-(2) The certificate shall specify such information as may be prescribed by regulations made under section 30AAZN.
+(2) The certificate shall specify such information as may be prescribed by regulations made under section 126.

+[Act 31 of 2017 wef 04/06/2018]

 (3) The certificate may make provision for all or any of the following matters: